- Ensure Employee Health and Safety

 - The 2019 national average (value published by Ministry of Health, Labour and Welfare) was decided as the target value at the OHS Management Conference held in the first half of FY2020

-- As a result of our health-related efforts, we were selected by Nippon Kenko Kaigi* as the 2024 Certified Health and Productivity Management Organization Recognition Program; namely, Toshiba and seven organizations from within Toshiba Group companies in Japan under the large enterprise category, as well as four under the small- and medium-sized enterprise category.
-Further, Toshiba Lighting & Technology Corporation and Toshiba Industrial Products and Systems Corporation were also selected in the White 500 as one of the top 500 companies under the large enterprise category.
-And Toshiba Precision Corporation wes also selected in the White 500 as one of the top 500 companies under the small- and medium-sized enterprise category.
+- As a result of our health-related efforts, we were selected by Nippon Kenko Kaigi* as the 2025 Certified Health and Productivity Management Organization Recognition Program; namely, nine organizations from within Toshiba Group companies in Japan under the large enterprise category, as well as four under the small- and medium-sized enterprise category.
+In addition, Toshiba Lighting & Technology Corporation, and Toshiba Industrial Products and Systems Corporation were recognized in the White 500 as one of the top 500 companies under the large enterprise category.
+Toshiba Precision Corporation was also recognized in the Bright 500 as one of the top 500 companies under the small- and medium-sized enterprise category, while Toshiba Hokuto Electronics Corporation and Toshiba Health Insurance Association were recognized in the Next Bright 1,000 as one of the 501-1,000 small and medium-sized enterprises.

 - An entity comprising private organizations such as economic groups with the support of the Ministry of Economy, Trade and Industry